ki-iw/robbenblick/README.md

     * Now, compare the predicted counts (Step 5) with the ground truth counts (Step 2).
 Let's assume your "to_be_counted" folder *was* your `dataset_02`.
         `python -m robbenblick.evaluate_counts --gt-csv "data/raw/dataset_02/ground_truth_counts.csv" --pred-csv "data/final_counts/detection_counts.csv"`
     * This gives you the final MAE, RMSE, and R² metrics for your **counting task**.

+## Additional Notes
+This repository contains only the source code of the project.
+The training data and the fine-tuned model weights are not included or published.

+The repository is currently not being actively maintained.
+Future updates are not planned at this time.

+For transparency, please note that the underlying model used throughout this project is based on **YOLOv8 by Ultralytics**.

+## License

+This project is licensed under the **MIT License**.
+All source code contained in this repository may be used, modified, and redistributed under the terms of the MIT License.

+Please note:

+**Training data and fine-tuned model weights are not part of the licensed materials** and are therefore not included in this repository.

+The model architecture referenced in this project is based on **YOLOv8**, which is licensed under **AGPL-3.0**.
+Because no model weights are distributed here, no AGPL obligations apply to this repository.

+For full details, see the LICENSE file.

 ## Troubleshooting